This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Stresses in Frames – 1”.

 5. What is the splay provided in splayed wing walls?

-Explanation: Splayed wing walls permit smooth entry and exit of water under bridge.
-The splay is usually provided of 45°.
+Explanation: Splayed wing walls permit smooth entry and exit of water under the bridge.
+The splay is usually provided at 45°.
 The weep holes are also provided.

 6. The wing wall resembling the letter “U” in plan, is ___________

 a) Return wing wall

 c) Splayed wing wall

 Explanation: The return wing walls resemble the letter “U” in plan wing walls are parallel to the centre line of the bridge.
 It is used where rivers having steep and rocky banks and not subjected to the erosion of soil.

 7. __________ coat develop resistant texture.

 a) Prime coat

 c) Tack coat